 |In 1955, the first McDonalds drive-in opened.
 Ann Landers' advice column made its debut as did Alfred E. Newman in Mad magazine.
 The Church Of Scientology was founded.

 Nikoli Bulganin became Soviet Premier.
-Churchill resigns as British Prime Minister.
+Winston Churchill resigned as British Prime Minister.
 Ousted Argentine dictator, Juan Peron, fled to Paraguay.

 Hurricane Diane battered the Eastern Seaboard.
 Banks increased the prime rate to 3.5% - a 25 year high.

 Merchandisers sold over $100 million worth of Davy Crockett merchandise.
-Disneyland opened; so dis O’Hare Airport.
-Tony the Tiger becomes the pitchman for Kellog’s.
+O’Hare Airport opened.
+Tony the Tiger became the pitchman for Kellogg's Frosted Flakes breakfast cereal.

 In other 1955 auto news, General Motors produced its 50 millionth car - a gold Chevrolet Bel Air hardtop coupe.
 Chevrolet got its first small-block V-8.
 It eventually replaced the old flathead Ford V-8 as the hot rodder's engine of choice.

 Chevrolet and Pontiac sported all-new bodies.
 Including trendsetting and legendary stylized hardtop station wagons - the Chevrolet Nomad and the Pontiac Safari.
 GM introduced four-door pillarless hardtops in 1955.
-By the following year, most of Detroit followed suit.
+By the following year, most U.S. automakers followed suit.

-Chrysler Corporation set a new styling trend for Detroit with its 'Forward Look', something vastly different from the upright, uninspiring looks of its '54 models.
+Chrysler Corporation set a new styling trend with its 'Forward Look', something vastly different from the upright, uninspiring looks of its '54 models.
 The first production Chrysler 300 was introduced - so named because it had a 300 horsepower Hemi engine under it's hood.
-The 300 iwas, arguably, the first muscle car.
+The 300 was, arguably, the first muscle car.